prongs/SublimeCodechef/README.md

 * To print arbitrary number of variables(debugging) use `debug(a,b,c /*and any more variables comma separated*/)`.
 You don't even need to remove your `debug` statements.
 No printing will occur in production.
 * `vector`, `set` or `map` can be printed easily by `cout<<v`.
 You can even pas a `vector`, `set` or `map` to `debug` as one of its arguments

+## How to Install
+to install, download the zip, extract it and copy the extracted directory to your packages directory.
+On windows, packages directory is at `%appdata%\Sublime Text 2\Packages`.
+Make sure your structure looks like this:

+        Packages
+        |
+        |-SublimeCodechef
+          |
+          |--codechef_c++.sublime-build
+          |--codechef_c++.sublime-snippet

 **Any suggestions are welcome!**